Masayoshi Ōhira: Early political career

-LDP power broker and prime minister
+LDP power broker

 At the apex of his political life, Ōhira came to represent what were known as the "mainstream factions" within the Liberal Democratic Party (LDP), which put him at odds with Prime Minister Takeo Fukuda, who led what were known as the "anti-mainstream" factions.
 From 1968 to 1970, Ōhira served as Minister of International Trade and Industry under Ikeda's successor Eisaku Satō.
 In 1972, Ōhira unsuccessfully competed for the party leadership before throwing his support to ultimate winner Kakuei Tanaka. Ōhira was then rewarded for his support with a post as Tanaka's first Foreign Minister, which he held until mid-July 1974.
 In a cabinet reshuffle in July 1974, he was replaced by Toshio Kimura as Foreign Minister but then immediately appointed Finance Minister, replacing Takeo Fukuda.

+Premiership (1978–1980)

 Ōhira was elected to the presidency of the LDP in late 1978.
 On 7 December 1978, he was appointed 68th Prime Minister, successfully pushing longtime rival Takeo Fukuda from his position.

 Ōhira was the sixth Christian to hold this office after Hara Takashi, Takahashi Korekiyo, Ichirō Hatoyama, Tetsu Katayama, and Shigeru Yoshida.

 In the general election of 1979, the LDP narrowly failed to win an outright majority, but enough independent members of the Diet joined the party to enable Ōhira to remain in office, and he was duly reappointed on 9 November of that year.
 On 16 May 1980, a vote of no confidence was held in the Diet.

 Ōhira expected the motion to fail, and was visibly shaken when it passed 243–187.
 69 members of his own LDP, including Fukuda, abstained.
 Given the choice of resigning or calling new elections, Ōhira chose the latter and began campaigning for LDP candidates.

+Death

-He was hospitalized for exhaustion on 31 May and died of a massive heart attack 12 days later.
+Ōhira's health started to deteriorate in his 60s.
+During the 1980 election campaign, he was hospitalized for exhaustion on 31 May 1980 and died of a massive heart attack on 12 June, ten days before the general elections.

 Chief Cabinet Secretary Masayoshi Ito acted in Ōhira's place as deputy after his death.
 Yoshio Sakurauchi, the Secretary General of LDP, led the LDP to its greatest victory in fifteen years, capitalizing on the "sympathy vote" generated by Ōhira's death.
 Zenkō Suzuki became Ōhira's successor as prime minister following the election.